bpourian/mortgage-matcher/README.md

 ## Requirements

 Context
-Landbay is in the peer-to-peer business.
-As part of this, when a borrower applies for a mortgage and Landbay provides an offer, Landbay needs to be able to guarantee that we have enough investment from our investors to fund the borrowers mortgage.
+ABC is in the peer-to-peer business.
+As part of this, when a borrower applies for a mortgage and ABC provides an offer, ABC needs to be able to guarantee that we have enough investment from our investors to fund the borrowers mortgage.
 In order to do this, we allow our lenders to request investments.

 #### You have been given two files:

 • investments.csv.
 In this file, you will find a number of requests that investors have made.
 For example, line 1 means "Alice wants to invest £100 for up to 12 months in the FIXED product".
-Each line represents a separate request that was placed on the Landbay platform.
+Each line represents a separate request that was placed on the ABC platform.

 • loans.csv.
-In this file, you will find a number of loans that Landbay would like to find funds for.
+In this file, you will find a number of loans that ABC would like to find funds for.
 Initially no loan has any investment against it.
 The amount field simply shows the amount the borrower wishes to borrow.
 We must match every penny on this amount with investor funds.